Nuttapon/docs/source/retrieving-financial-data.md

 ---
 title: Retrieving Financial Data
-excerpt: You will learn how to retrieve your financial data such as balance amount and transactions
+excerpt: You will learn how to retrieve financial data such as balance amount and transactions
 ---

 ## Your Balance
-In order to get your balance information, we offer a very easy way to do that
+We offer a very easy way to get your balance information:

 #### Ruby
 ```ruby